 The LETU pre-law concentration seeks to prepare students for the rigor and academic intensity of law school as well as provide a solid foundations of knowledge and ethics to inform their future education and practice of law.
 Pre-law students at LeTourneau may choose to major in any academic discipline; however, many choose to major in history and political science in preparation for law school.

-The pre-law advisor, Paul Kubricht, assists each student individually in charting out a course of study.
+The pre-law advisor, Dr. Bobby Johnson, assists each student individually in charting out a course of study.